RiiShop/.github/README.md

 ---

 #### I want to modify the languages or add more of them!
 That's amazing!
 Just head over to [our Crowdin page](https://crowdin.com/project/RiiShop) and begin translating!
-CHANGE

 ---